 This saga of the old west involves twin brothers who compete for possession of a rickety cow town founded by their father while a crooked Mayor tries to put an end to the competitors so he can inherit the town himself.

 The California Atoms are in last place with no hope of moving up.
 But by switching the mule from team mascot to team member, (He can kick 100 yard field goals!) they start winning, and move...
 See full summary »

 After finding out that their mother is going to be working through another school holiday, two children are shipped to spend the holiday with their Grandfather.
 On their way to their ...
 See full summary »

 Don Knotts is Roy Fleming, a small town kiddie-ride operator who is deathly afraid of heights.
 After learning that his father has signed him up for the space program, Roy reluctantly heads ...
 See full summary »

-Three orphaned siblings are forced upon confirmed bachelor Donovan (Bixby) in a 19th century boom town of Quake City, CA. After an earthquake shakes the area, the children find a large gold nugget worth tens of thousands of dollars.
-But their newfound wealth is causing more problems than it's solving, so they agree to "give" the gold to two bumbling outlaws (Knotts & Conway).
+Three orphaned siblings are forced upon confirmed bachelor Donovan (Bill Bixby) in a nineteenth century boom town of Quake City, California.
+After an earthquake shakes the area, the children find a large gold nugget worth tens of thousands of dollars.
+But their newfound wealth is causing more problems than it's solving, so they agree to "give" the gold to two bumbling outlaws (Tim Conway and Don Knott's).
 But they only way they can get the gold is to steal it from the bank vault where it's being held for safe keeping.Written by

 8 of 14 people found this review helpful.

 Was this review helpful to you?